Maxx Williams

-Maxx Williams (born April 12, 1994) is an American football tight end for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Minnesota and was drafted by the Baltimore Ravens in the second round of the 2015 NFL Draft.
+Maxx Williams (born April 12, 1994) is an American former professional football tight end.
+He played college football for the Minnesota Golden Gophers, earning first-team All-American honors in 2014.
+He was selected by the Baltimore Ravens in the second round of the 2015 NFL draft.

 College career

 Williams was redshirted in his first year at the University of Minnesota in 2012.
 As a redshirt freshman in 2013, he started seven of 13 games, recording 25 receptions for 417 yards and five touchdowns.
 As a sophomore in 2014, he finished the year with 36 receptions for 569 yards and eight touchdowns.
 Williams was a finalist for the John Mackey Award.

-Williams entered the 2015 NFL Draft after his redshirt sophomore season, forgoing his junior and senior seasons.
+Williams entered the 2015 NFL draft after his redshirt sophomore season, forgoing his junior and senior seasons.

 Professional career

+Pre-draft

-The NFL advisory board recommended Williams return to school, but he chose to forgo his junior and senior season and enter the draft.
+The NFL draft advisory board recommended Williams return to school, but he chose to forgo his junior and senior season and enter the draft.
 The upcoming draft class lacked depth at the tight end position with Williams as the only tight end projected to go in the first two rounds.
-During the lead up to the draft, Williams worked out with Minnesota Vikings' tight end Kyle Rudolph.
-Williams received an invitation to the NFL combine and completed all of the required combine and positional drills.
+During the lead up to the draft, Williams worked out with Minnesota Vikings tight end Kyle Rudolph.
+Williams received an invitation to the NFL Combine and completed all of the required combine and positional drills.
 Williams finished third among tight ends in the 40-yard dash.
 He had an impressive performance and was able to distinguish himself as the top tight end over Miami's Clive Walford.
 On March 2, 2015, he opted to participate at Minnesota's pro day, along with David Cobb, Cedric Thompson, and 11 other teammates.
 He stood on his combine results and chose to only perform positional drills for team representatives and scouts from 20 NFL teams.
 His pro day performance was described as impressive by multiple scouts and representatives.
 At the conclusion of the pre-draft process, Williams was projected to be a second or third round pick by the majority of NFL draft experts and scouts.
 He was ranked the top tight end in the draft by NFL analysts Charles Davis, Mike Mayock, Lance Zierlein, NFLDraftScout.com, and Sports Illustrated.